rust-lang/this-week-in-rust/drafts/2017-03-21-this-week-in-rust.md

 # Crate of the Week

-This week's crate of the week is [µtest](https://github.com/japaric/utest), a testing framework for embedded software.
-Thanks to [nasa42](https://users.rust-lang.org/users/nasa42) for the suggestion.
+This week's Crate of this Week is [pretty_assertions](https://github.com/colin-kiegel/rust-pretty-assertions) which replaces the standard ones to make them shiny.
+Thanks to [willi_kappler](https://users.rust-lang.org/users/willi_kappler) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!